A circuit

 Königsberg Bridge Problem

-The city of Königsberg, located in Prussia was separated by a river in 4 land areas, to travel between these areas 7 bridges were built, some citizens wondered whether it was possible to go for a walk in Königsberg and pass over each bridge exactly once
+The city of Königsberg, located in Prussia, was separated by a river into four land areas.
+To travel between these areas, seven bridges were built.
+Some citizens wondered whether it was possible to go for a walk in Königsberg and pass over each bridge exactly once.

 Does the multigraph